arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 With their success within malaria surveillance systems, and particularly since the COVID-19 pandemic, rapid diagnostic tests (RDTs) have garnered wider acceptance, and their potential for use in other disease systems has been gaining interest @warrenerEvaluationRapidDiagnostic2023.
 Despite concerns of their lower diagnostic accuracy slowing their adoption until recently @millerAddressingBarriersDevelopment2015, the reduced cold-chain requirements @brownRapidDiagnosticTests2020, reduced training and laboratory requirements and costs @essentialprogrammeonimmunizationepiimmunizationClinicalSpecimensLaboratory2018 @worldhealthorganizationMeaslesOutbreakGuide2022 @brownRapidDiagnosticTests2020, and faster speed of result provided by RDTs has been show to outweigh the cost of false positive/negative results in some settings @warrenerEvaluationRapidDiagnostic2023 @mcmorrowMalariaRapidDiagnostic2011 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024.

-In this paper, we examine how the use of imperfect diagnostic tests affects the performance of outbreak detection in the context of measles where RDTs are being developed with promising results @20240613_tpp_measles_rubell_FV_EN @brownRapidDiagnosticTests2020 @warrenerEvaluationRapidDiagnostic2023 @shonhaiInvestigationMeaslesOutbreak2015 (though not exclusively @seninMeaslesIgMRapid2024).
+In this chapter we examine how the use of imperfect diagnostic tests affects the performance of outbreak detection in the context of measles where RDTs are being developed with promising results @20240613_tpp_measles_rubell_FV_EN @brownRapidDiagnosticTests2020 @warrenerEvaluationRapidDiagnostic2023 @shonhaiInvestigationMeaslesOutbreak2015 (though not exclusively @seninMeaslesIgMRapid2024).
 We evaluate the scenarios under which equivalence in outbreak detection can be achieved, where altering testing rates can offset the reduction in diagnostic discrimination of imperfect tests relative to perfect tests, and meaningful improvements can be attained with respect to specific metrics e.g., speed of response.
 By examining the combination of the alert threshold and individual test characteristics in a modeling study that explicitly incorporates dynamical background noise, we illustrate the need to develop TPPs for surveillance programs as a whole.